Welcome to Holly Medical Group

 Year of Care (YOC)

-From the beginning of April 2017 we will be implementing the Year of Care approach to the management of Long Term Conditions (LTCs).
+From April 2017 we implemented the Year of Care approach to the management of Long Term Conditions (LTCs).
 This approach follows the principles below:

-- Patients with LTC's (typically diabetes, heart and stroke disease) that require blood tests will be sent an initial appointment with one of our Health Care Assistants.
+- Patients with LTC's (typically diabetes, COPD, heart and stroke disease) that require blood tests, foot checks and breathing tests will be sent an initial appointment with one of our Health Care Assistants.

 - We will then send the results of these tests to you alongside an appointment with one of our Practice Nurses a couple of weeks later.